JammingDino/Skill-Tree/README.md

 # JD Skill Tree

 Welcome to **JD Skill Tree**, a fully data-driven progression mod for Minecraft 1.20!
-This mod introduces a tiered skill altar system that allows players to trade experience levels for permanent passive buffs, attribute increases, and mining speed bonuses.
+This mod introduces a tiered skill altar system that allows players to trade experience levels for permanent buffs.

 What sets this mod apart is its focus on **customization**.
 Server owners and modpack creators can build entirely new skill trees directly inside the game without writing a single line of code.